Tool to decrypt monoalphabetical substitution and find each letter of a substituted message with a deranged alphabet (monoalphabetic cipher).

 Substitution alphabet | NBAJYFOWLZMPXIKUVCDEGRQSTH |

-The substitution involves a replacement the plaintext of all the letters of the first row with the letters associated with the second row.
+The substitution involves a replacement in the plaintext of all the letters of the first row with the letters associated with the second row.

 Example: All A become N, all the B remain B, all the C become A, etc.